GDesigns49/alx-react/0x05-react_state/README.md

 Requirements:

-Do not forget to bind the functions you are passing to the children to improve performances When running, there should not be any lint error in the console
+Do not forget to bind the functions you are passing to the children to improve performances When running, there should not be any lint error in the console.